|Page 1 of 2|

 Kids rollerblades – great for longer rides

 The boot on inline skates for kids provides good support to your foot and ankle which is especially an advantage if your kid uses his/her inline skates a lot.
-Some kids’ skates have a soft-boot and others a hard-boot.
+Some kids rollerblades have a soft-boot and others a hard-boot.
 Both have their advantages so whether you prefer one over the other is a matter of personal preference.
 A soft-boot is typically more comfortable and breathable while a hard-boot typically is more stable and provides more control.

-Yes, rollerblades can be used by small kids, however, be aware that rollerblades are less stable at slow speeds than classic roller skates.
+Yes, rollerblades can even be used by small kids, however, be aware that rollerblades are less stable at slow speeds than classic roller skates.
 As soon as you gain a bit more speed, they will, as a minimum, become equally as stable as roller skates.
 Therefore, your kid might just need a little help in the beginning until he/she has gotten a hang of the new skates and found the right balance.
-The boots of inline skates, in turn, generally provide more support to the foot and ankle than quad skates.
+The boots of kids inline skates, in turn, generally provide more support to the foot and ankle than quad skates.

 Smaller wheels for small children

-For young children we recommend a smaller wheel size of 64-72mm in diameter since this gives a lower center of gravity which makes it easier for your child to keep balance.
+For young children, we recommend a smaller wheel size of 64-72mm in diameter since this gives a lower center of gravity which makes it easier for your child to keep balance.
 However, in general, you do not have to put much effort into the wheels because the manufacturer has already adjusted the wheel size accordingly to children's shoe sizes and thereby also made it suitable for the age of your kid.

-For the very young kids there are few models that come with three wheels, two of which are placed in the back and one in the front.
+For the very young kids, there are few models that come with three wheels, two of which are placed in the back and one in the front.
 This way your child gets more support and it will be easier to keep balance.
 Once your child’s balance starts improving, you can remove one of the rear wheels and instead mount it in the middle to turn the skates into roller blades with three wheels in a line.

-Size – adjustable rollerblades for kids
+Size-adjustable rollerblades for kids

 Most of the rollerblades for kids on this page are size-adjustable.
 This means that you can adjust the size as your kid grows.
-With adjustable rollerblades you can typically go up 3-4 sizes.
+With adjustable rollerblades, you can typically go up 3-4 sizes.
 Finding the right size also becomes easier and your kid will most likely be able to benefit from them during several seasons until he/she out-grows them.